 But that wasn't an end.

-I also had a problem with some of the images locally.
-In static/img/ folder, some of the images were normal ones(as they should be locally), while some of them were pointers.
+folder, some of the images were normal ones(as they should be locally), while some of them were pointers.
 What?
 Pointers should only be in the repository on GitLab.
-While on PC they should be loaded as usual pictures. ๐Ÿคฌ.
-When that (let's say a bad thing) will stop making problems? โ€ฆ Then I saw a warning in the GitKraken (Git client that I use).
-It said that the repository uses Hooks while it doesn't know where sh.exe file is located, so it couldn't function normally.
-I said okay, let's fix that.
-I didn't know if that would help, but anyway.
-I googled where to find sh.exe file on Windows, and everyone was saying that it should be in C:\Program Files\Git\bin, but I didn't have Git folder in Program Filesโ€ฆ I thought okay, let's do the local search.
-After like 50 minutes, the Win search found +- 100 suitable files.
-After skimming thew them, I finally found where needed sh.exe file is located.
-If you are like me, here is the possible path for you:
+While on PC they should be loaded as usual pictures. ๐คฌ.
+When that (let's say a bad thing) will stop making problems? โฆ Then I saw a warning in the GitKraken (Git client that I use).
+It said that the repository uses Hooks while it doesn't know where sh.exe

 C:\Users\username\AppData\Local\Programs\Git\bin\sh.exe

 After I specified that path in GitKraken, it showed that there are files to pull.
-Or I by myself did the pull, don't remember for 100% unfortunately ๐Ÿ™.
+Or I by myself did the pull, don't remember for 100% unfortunately ๐.
 The pull loaded all my images from NLM, and everything started to work as it should be on the local project!

 Finally!
 Everything works!